Simplifying NEET Preparation Using the Molecular Basis of Inheritance

 Transcription process in bacteria is quite distinct from transcription in other living organisms.
 For bacteria, mRNA cytosol and nucleus are fused together, which means that there is no need for further processing.

 Differences Between RNA Transcription and DNA Replication

-Apart from the replication and transcription, cells also undergo translation.
-Translation is the process using which amino acid polymerisation occurs.
-All three RNAs, namely tRNA, mRNA and rRNA, perform crucial roles in this translation procedure.
+Aside from replication and transcription, cells also translate.
+Translation is the method by which amino acid polymerisation takes place.
+All three RNAs, tRNA, mRNA, and rRNA, play critical roles in the translation process.

 FAQs on Important Notes on Molecular Basis of Inheritance for NEET Biology

 The flow of genetic information from DNA to RNA, and then to proteins, is referred to as Central Dogma.
 As a result, in molecular biology, this protein is known as the Central Dogma.
 Francis Crick was the first scientist to propose such a theory.